Using the labels layer#

 By default, the fill bucket will change only contiguous or connected pixels of the same label as the pixel that is clicked on.
 If you want to change all the pixels of that label layer regardless of where they are in the slice, then you can set the contiguous property or checkbox to False.
 Then everything on that layer will be colored by the new label.

 If you have a multidimensional labels layer the fill bucket will edit data only in the visible slice by default.
-Enable the n_dimensional property and paintbrush so the fill bucket will extend out into neighbouring slices, either to all pixels with that label in the layer, or only connected pixels depending on if the contiguous property is disabled or not.
+However, if you set the n_edit_dimensions property to 3, then fill bucket will extend out into neighbouring slices, either to all pixels with that label in the layer, or only connected pixels depending on if the contiguous property is disabled or not.

 To quickly select the fill bucket, press the 4 key when the labels layer is selected.